 Some months earlier K had told me he would soon die, and he had said the same to Erna Lilliefelt.
 Everyone was hoping for a recovery.
-Indeed, forty years before, at Ojai, he had once been so ill that his doctors had all but given up on him; yet a homeopathic doctor named Keller looked after him devotedly, for a whole year, and of course he did recover.52
+Indeed, forty years earlier, during the war years in Ojai, he had once been so ill that his doctors had all but given up on him; yet a homeopathic doctor, Hubert (Hugh) W. Keller, looked after him devotedly, for a whole year, and of course he did recover.52